Proviesec/PSFuzz/README.md

 - [ ] List of URLs
 - [ ] Word list
     - [ ] Automatic Word list for any file html,txt, php..
-         - [ ] include, start or end with specific word and max length
+         - [ ] payload generator, include, start or end with specific word and max length
          - [ ] file ending as parameter list
     - [ ] get list from any url
     - [ ] get list from proviesec github account